yvelikova/axway-open-docs/content/en/docs/central/backend_authn.md

 ## Add back-end HTTP basic authentication to an API proxy

-The following steps demonstrate how to configure HTTP basic back-end authentication for a sample API, and how to deploy and test the API.
+The following procedure demonstrates how to configure HTTP basic back-end authentication for a sample API, and how to deploy and test the API.

 ### Import an API with HTTP basic authentication as an API proxy